iambumblehead/touchboom/README.md

 // all event functions are optional,
 //
 //  * oneventfn, called when an event occurs
-//    'bgn', 'start', 'end', 'move', 'moveend', 'tap', 'cancel', 'over'
+//    touchboom.events
 //
-//  * oninertiafn, called on each 'frame' of movement before and after
+//  * oninertiafn, called each 'frame' of movement
-//    touch/mouse release
+//    before and after touch/mouse release
 //
 //  * onmovefn, called when mouse is over element
 //